-Lisa Murdoch AAPI
+Lisa Murdoch AAPICPV CPV(Business)

-Registered Valuer and Registered Specialist Retail Valuer
+Registered Valuer and Registered Specialist

+Retail Valuer

-Lisa Murdoch was appointed a Member of the Board in 2016 and has over 20 years' experience in property valuation.
-Lisa is the Director of Valuation and Advisory at JLL, Gold Coast and joined the JLL team in 2014.
+Lisa Murdoch was appointed a Member of the Board in 2016 and has over 25 years' experience in property valuation.
+Lisa is the Director of Valuation and Advisory at JLL and joined the JLL team in 2014.
 Lisa regularly undertakes determinations of retail premises, from small shops to supermarkets.
 Lisa's personal valuation focus is on the investment property markets including retail, commercial, industrial and specialist properties including marinas and manufactured home parks.
+Lisa is also an active member of the Australian Property Institute, currently serving on the National Disciplinary Committee and is a new applicant member interviewer.
+Lisa is Assistant Chair of the Property Council of Australia Gold Coast Committee.